linode/docs/docs/guides/networking/nfs/using-an-nfs-server-on-ubuntu2004/index.md

 image: HowtoUseanNFSServeronUbuntu2004.jpg
 modified_by:
   name: Linode
-title: "Using an NFS Server on Ubuntu 20.04"
+title: "Use an NFS Server on Ubuntu 20.04"
-h1_title: "How to Use an NFS Server on Ubuntu 20.04"
+title_meta: "How to Use an NFS Server on Ubuntu 20.04"
-enable_h1: true
 contributor:
   name: Jeff Novotny
 external_resources: